Partie launches matchmaking and communications for gamers

 The Newport Beach, California-based company will launch its Android and iOS applications will be available in January.
 The team wants to make gaming more accessible, inclusive, and rewarding.

 Partie’s core features include expedited and tailored in-game matchmaking for players of all skill levels.
-It is also building social components including personalized profiles, feeds, followers, universal ratings, reward systems, and the ability for its users to earn revenue without any livestreaming, content creation, or social following mandates.
+It is also building social components including personalized profiles, feeds, followers, universal ratings, reward systems, and the capability for its users to earn revenue without any livestreaming, content creation, or social following mandates.
 Players can earn badges and achievements over time by hosting and completing Parties with other players.
 You can also earn rewards by inviting your friends to join.

 “Partie’s platform is built to make gaming more accessible, inclusive, and rewarding,” said cofounder Will Wheeler said at an online press event.
 “The idea came to us, both as lifelong gamers and co-owners of our agency where we’ve worked with brands, publishers, creators, and everybody else in the industry for the last decade or so.”